srmocher/Node-Weighted-Steiner-Problem/README.md

 ## Files
 `greedy.py` - Implements H2 for single level

-`nwst.py` - Implements H3 for single level
+`nwst.py` - Implements H3 for single level.
+To run, import this module in code and call `approximate_steiner` with the input graph and list of terminals as inputs.
+It returns the steiner tree and its cost.

 `threeplusspider.py` - Implements H4 for single level